pyinstaller/pyinstaller/doc/source/Tutorial.rst

 A buildproject subdirectory will be created in the specfile's directory.
-This is a private workspace so that Build can act like a makefile.
+This is a private workspace so that ``Build.py`` can act like a makefile.
 Any named targets will appear in the specfile's directory.
 For ``--onedir`` configurations, that include distproject, which is the directory you're interested in.
 For a ``--onefile``, the executable will be in the specfile's directory.

 In most cases, this will be all you have to do.
 If not, see `When things go wrong`_ and be sure to read the introduction to `Spec Files`_.